silzai/ObsidianNotes/Notes/RandomStudyNotes/Network/Lecture/Chap4-NetworkAccessLayer.md

 		3) Frame collisions due to simultaneous transmissions
 - Goodput:
 	- amount of useable data that is transferred/time

+>***to avoid confusion:***
+>- Throughput is how the rate of raw data you can stuff down a transmission medium without error.
+>- Goodput is the rate of ”good data” absorbed and processed by applications, essentially meaning the throughput minus the rate of useless junk arriving.
+>- “Useless junk” includes superfluous retransmissions, packets arriving too late to be useful, queue overruns, and any other discardable data arriving at the network interface.

 - To have less bit errors, we can use:
 	- UTP: length: 100m